JaimeSilver/hedera-libSubmarine/README.md

-This repository follows some of the design patters proposed by libSubmarines (https://libsubmarine.org/) for Ethereum, but goes beyond defeating Front-Runners, since that process is covered by Gossip-about-Gossip of Hedera Hashgraph.
+This repository follows some of the design patters proposed by libSubmarines (https://libsubmarine.org/) for Ethereum, but goes beyond defeating Front-Runners, since that is already solved by Hashgraph's Gossip-about-Gossip and Fair timestamping.

 The model proposed facilitates transaction calls to contracts with the later reveal of the contents of a message.
 I have included a library in Solidity that servers as a